Boy, 10, hospitalized after being struck by vehicle in Laniakea

+A 10-year-old boy was in serious condition Thursday after being hit by a vehicle on a congested stretch of roadway on the North Shore used by tourists stopping to view sea turtles.

-Ocean Safety personnel rushed to the aid of a 10-year-old boy who was struck by a vehicle in Laniakea on Oahu’s North Shore.
+Ocean Safety personnel rushed to the aid of the boy, who was struck at Laniakea, also known as Turtle Beach.

 Witnesses said the child flew about 10 to 15 feet before landing in the roadway, Honolulu Emergency Services Department spokeswoman Shayne Enright said in an email.